EnvelopeBudget vs YNAB

 Value for Money

 EnvelopeBudget at $4/month (or $40/year) is one of the most affordable budgeting apps available.
-With a 92-day free trial, you have three full months to see if it works for you.
+With a 34-day free trial, you have over a full month to see if it works for you.

 YNAB at $14.99/month (or $109/year) is one of the more expensive options.
 While it offers many features, you need to decide if the extra complexity is worth nearly 4x the price.